Modo Antiquo

 Modo Antiquo is an Italian instrumental ensemble dedicated to the performance of Baroque, Renaissance, and Medieval music.
 It was founded in 1984 by Federico Maria Sardelli.
-Twice nominated for a Grammy Award, the ensemble has an extensive discography, primarily on the Naïve, Brilliant Classics, and Tactus labels and have given the first performances in modern times of several works by Vivaldi.
+Twice nominated for a Grammy Award, the ensemble has an extensive discography, primarily on the Naïve, Brilliant Classics, and Tactus labels and has given the first performances in modern times of several works by Vivaldi.
 Modo Antiquo's larger ensemble is its Baroque orchestra led by Sardelli.
 It also has a smaller ensemble devoted to Medieval and Renaissance music led by Bettina Hoffmann.